hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 ## Gossip Encryption

 Enabling gossip encryption only requires that you set an encryption key when starting the Consul agent.
-The key can be set using the `-encrypt` flag on `consul agent` or by setting the `encrypt` parameter in a configuration file.
+The key can be set by setting the `encrypt` parameter in a configuration file for the agent.
-It is advisable to put the key in a configuration file to avoid other users from being able to discover it by inspecting running processes.
 The key must be 16-bytes that are base64 encoded.
 The easiest method to obtain a cryptographically suitable key is by using `consul keygen`.

 ```
 $ consul keygen